Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

 ```
 for each org.

-6. Upload the following files to the storage account "github-repo-logs" container.
+6. Upload the following files to the storage account "github-repo-logs" container from
 ```
 ORGS.json
 lastrun-Audit.json